There’s more than Port in Porto, Portugal! I’m sorry (not sorry) but I can’t help trying to use “port” as many times as possible in a sentence!

-It’s is known for being the home of Port wine, but don’t let that fool you into thinking that port wine tasting is the only thing to do in Porto.
-I was expecting to visit a few Port wine cellars and then relax the rest of the time, but a quick search of the must see things and it became apparent that although Porto is overshadowed by the much bigger Lisbon, it’s brimming with it’s own history, street art, and appetising food scene.
+Porto is known for being the home of Port wine, but don’t let that fool you into thinking that port wine tasting is the only thing you should add to your Porto itinerary.
+I was expecting to visit a few Port wine cellars and then relax the rest of the time, but a quick search of the must-see things in Porto and it became apparent that although the city is overshadowed by the much bigger Lisbon, it’s brimming with its own history, street art, and appetising food scene.
 It was no surprise to me to find out the Porto was voted as the Best European Destination of 2017!

 Visit Livraria Lello Bookstore